 “Future place of work might not be an open plan office, but interconnected workspaces not tied to one place, but many.” - World Economic Forum

 The use of IoT will lead to the rise of Smart Spaces which will employ sensors and beacons to increase convenience and sustainability.
-IoT paired with advanced analytics, will also make the workplace safer - especially in healthcare and manufacturing environments.
+IoT paired with advanced analytics, will also make the workplace safer - especially in healthcare management solutions and manufacturing environments.

 Another process that has the potential to transform industries such as pharmaceutical, supply chain planning, automation and military logistics is Quantum Computing.
 Though still in a nascent stage, its parallel execution and exponential scalability enables to solve problems that were too complex for traditional algorithms or approaches.